-“Industry 4.0” is the nickname for the fourth major industrial revolution currently underway.
+“Industry 4.0” is the nickname for the fourth major industrial revolution.
 Its hallmark is the use of smart automation systems and Internet of Things (IoT) devices to perform an ever-increasing number of industrial and manufacturing tasks.

 Industry 4.0 businesses are also looking to connect automated systems to create more and better feedback loops that allow them to optimize every operation.
 Eighty-eight percent of businesses in the industrial sector have either started integration or automation efforts in at least one business unit or have plans to do so.